WordPress/openverse/ingestion_server/README.md

 If a `SLACK_WEBHOOK` variable is provided, the ingestion server will provide periodic updates on the progress of a data refresh, or relay any errors that may occur during the process.

+## Data refresh limit

+The `DATA_REFRESH_LIMIT` variable can be used to define a limit to the number of rows pulled from the upstream catalog database.
+If the server is running in an `ENVIRONMENT` that is not `prod` or `production`, this is automatically set to 100k records.

 ## Running on the host

 1. Create environment variables from the template file.